kinbiko/dotfiles/README.md

 # Dotfiles (MacOS)

-These are the configuration files for `vim`, `tmux`, `zsh` and other (generally CLI-based) tools I like for my development environment, along with instructions on how to set up a Mac the way I like it.
+These are the configuration files for CLI and TUI based tools I use in my local development environment:

+- Terminal: `alacritty`
+- Editor: `nvim`
+- Shell: `zsh`
+- Fuzzy finders: `ag` and `fzf`
+- Honorable mentions: `tmux`, `git`
+- Self-authored tools:
+  - [`kokodoko`](https://github.com/kinbiko/kokodoko): for quickly generating links to GitHub.
+  - [`upversion`](https://github.com/kinbiko/semver): for generating the correct next Git tag.
+  - [`mokku`](https://github.com/kinbiko/mokku): for generating Go mocks that don't suck.

 Works best for Mac OS (Catalina).
+Seems to work alright on both `arm64` and `amd64` machines, just remember the `arch -arm64` prefix occasionally.

 ## Steps from a fresh install

-Pro tip: Create a git repository of the home directory, so you can go back in time if you mess up.
+1. Create a Git repository of the home directory, so you can go back in time if you mess up.
 1. Type `git init` in the home directory.
    - You'll be prompted to install xcode command line tools.
 Accept.
-   - Try `git init` in the home directory again, and ignore the following directories:
+   - Try `git init` in the home directory again, and use `config/git/gitignore-for-home-dir` as the `.gitignore` for this repo.
-     ```
-     Applications/
-     Desktop/
-     Documents/
-     Downloads/
-     Library/
-     Movies/
-     Music/
-     Pictures/
-     Public/
-     .Trash/
-     zsh_history
-     zsh_sessions/
-     go/
-     .npm/
-     ```
 1. Password manager
 1. Chrome
    1. Dev tools in dark mode
    1. Extensions:
+      1. Adblock Plus
+      1. Darkreader
+      1. Password Manager
+      1. Refined Github
+      1. Rikaikun
       1. Vimium
-      1. Darkreader
-      1. Github refined
-      1. Adblock plus
    1. Set as default browser
-1. Set up the dock:
+1. Set up the Mac dock:
    1. Move it to the left-hand side
    1. Make icons much smaller
    1. Pretty decent zoom